Inman Family Wines

-Inman Family Wines is an American winery founded in 2000 by winemaker Kathleen Inman in the Russian River Valley of Sonoma County, California.
-Inman produces a range of wines including Pinot Noir, Chardonnay, Pinot Gris, sparkling wines, and a Rosé called Endless Crush.
+Inman Family Wines is an American winery founded in 2000 by winemaker Kathleen Inman, near Santa Rosa, in the Russian River Valley of Sonoma County, California.
+Inman produces a range of wines including pinot noir, chardonnay, pinot gris, rosé, and sparkling wines.

 History

-Kathleen Inman established the Olivet Grange Vineyard in 2000, planting 10.5 acres of Pinot Noir and Pinot Gris.
+Kathleen Inman grew up in the Napa Valley in a teetotalling family.
+After living in England and working as a lawyer, together with her husband, Inman established the Olivet Grange Vineyard in 2000 by planting 10.5 acre of pinot noir and pinot gris.
 The vineyard is located in the Russian River Valley AVA and is managed using organic and regenerative farming practices.
 In 2010, the winery opened a solar-powered tasting room built with reclaimed materials.
+A power outage in 2017 resulted in Inman repurposing unfermented pinot noir grapes into vermouth.